bitbat-io/Getting-started-to-blockchain/README.md

 The concept of mining in blockchain is very similar of real work mining `to get gold, one has to work hard`.
 In blockchain, some participants(miners) of the network work to sustain the network, to add new blocks to it, and get reward for their work👷.
+As a result of their work, a block is incorporated into blockchain in a secure way, which maintains the stability of rhe  whole blockchain database.

+This whole `do hard work and prove` mechanism is called proof-of-work.
+It's hard because it requires lot's of computation power to perform this operation, Even high performance computers cannot do it quickly.

+Moreover, the difficulty of this work is increases from time to time to keep new blocks are ar about 6 - 8 blocks per hour.
+In **Bitcoin**, the goal of such work is to find a hash for a block, that meets some requirements.
+It's this hash that serves the proof of work.
+Thus finding the proof is actual work.

+Calculating the new hash that meets the some preset requirements is hard to calculate but easy to verify, thus it a **NP-Complete** type problem.